Free hand

 Escudo de Castilla y León

-Ricardo de Mandeville, soft metal
+Ricardo de Mandeville, hard metal

 Azure fretty Or.